 Conversion Category is set as Purchase/Sale.

-Here is a brief description of how leads are captured from web forms and offline conversions are pushed to your Google AdWords, completing the "lead-deal" cycle.
+Here is a brief description of how leads are captured from web forms and offline conversions are pushed to your Google Ads, completing the "lead-deal" cycle.

 A prospective customer clicks on your Ad and visits your website.

 The prospective customer navigates your website and ultimately fills out your web form.

 A tracking code keeps record of the GCLID that was generated on clicking the advertisement.
 It is maintained till the user fills the form and is passed on to Zoho CRM along with the details filled in the form.

 In case of a web-to-lead form, a lead is created in Zoho CRM.

 When the form details are pushed to Zoho CRM, using those details, a new lead is added.
 In case of web-to-contact form, a contact is created.
 The Google Ads Information Section in the record is updated approximately 24 hours from the lead creation time.

 In Google Ads, under Tools > Conversions, lead creation count is added to the Google Ads conversion tracking name, Zoho CRM Leads/Contacts.